mohitpai/journey-optimizer.en/help/using/personalization/personalization-contexts.md

 You can also access the personalization editor when adding text-type content to your offers' representations.

 Learn more on managing content with Decision management in [this section](../offers/offer-library/creating-personalized-offers.md#custom-text).

+## Personalized URLs{#personalize-urls}

+In your message content, you can create links with personalization.
+For example, add links to a specific page of your website for your new customers.

+Learn how to use personalization capabilities to insert a personalized URL in [this section](personalization-syntax.md#perso-urls).